 - trouble swallowing

 - sore throat

-Though the exact causes of GERD aren't always clear, they most always involve factors that weaken or overwhelm the LES.
-The LES is usually injured or somehow compromised in people with GERD, so that certain "triggers"—like eating a big meal or consuming acidic beverages—overpower the LES's ability to keep stomach acids where they belong.
-As a result, the valve gives way, allowing acids to flow back into the esophagus.
+Although the exact causes of GERD aren't always clear, they usually involve factors that weaken or overwhelm your LES.
+If you have GERD, your LES may have been injured or compromised in some way.
+As a result, certain triggers, such as eating a big meal or consuming acidic beverages, overpower your LES.
+When your LES gives way, acids are allowed to flow back into your esophagus.

-- injury and trauma to the esophagus
+- injury or trauma to your esophagus

 - hiatal hernia